 In 2004, Renaissance settled into our first permanent home – the Summit Opera House.
 The Opera House was an historic location used by Thomas Edison to screen his early moving pictures, as a temperance hall during Prohibition.
 Together, the Renaissance community transformed the old building into a state-of-the-art, modern church.

 With a culturally relevant way to encounter God now available, the Summit community responded and Renaissance grew quickly.
-The team continued to be dedicated to reaching people by creating music albums, throwing parties, having concerts (the Christmas Concert has become the “Can’t Miss” event of the season!), and hosting celebrities.
+The team continued to be dedicated to reaching people by creating music albums, throwing parties, and having concerts (the Christmas Concert has become the “Can’t Miss” event of the season!).